pip-services-support/pip-clients-announcements-node/README.md

 # Announcements Microservice Client SDK for Node.js

-This is a Node.js client SDK for [pip-services-announces](https://github.com/pip-services/pip-services-announces) microservice.
+This is a Node.js client SDK for [pip-services-announcements](https://github.com/pip-services-support/pip-services-announcements-node) microservice.
 It provides an easy to use abstraction over communication protocols:

-* HTTP/REST client
+* HTTP client
 * Seneca client (see http://www.senecajs.org)
+* AWS Lambda client
+* Direct client

 <a name="links"></a> Quick Links: